Bradlykrip/Moortgat-System/README.md

 Foxxy is a 3d game engine written in Rednut taking advantage of ThudThud.

 Breyer is a scientific computing tool written in Rednut.

+Dialetheia is a library for crazy fast encryption library written in Rednut.

+Uteriss is a Bignum library written in Rednut.

+Asswhole is a web framework written in Rednut

+Felcher is an automatic documentation tool for Rednut